grz0zrg/wui/README.md

 Not well tested but should work in all modern browsers supporting **_ECMAScript 5_** and **_CSS3_**.

-This library was not built to target mobile devices, but it support touch events and the demo work ok with Safari on the Ipad.

 Tested and work ok with IE 11, Opera 12, Chrome (30, 35, 40), Firefox (31, 37) and Safari (6, 7, 8).

 >